Cloud agnostic cloudSwXtch Install

 1. Connect to the VM instance that will be used as a cloudSwXtch.

-2. Enter the following command to download the cloudSwXtch installer script:
+2. Enter the following commands to download the cloudSwXtch installer script:

 token="si=RDONLY&spr=https&sv=2021-06-08&sr=c&sig=xyPF7SyI1cagUAEIZViqCHz7RroFTy2Fkltn2wwvMzc%3D"